armory/docs/content/en/contribute/create/guides/content-guide.md

 ## Where to add content

 Markdown files go into `content/en/<section>`.
 Each section has its own `_index` file that generates a landing page for that section.
-We’ll slowly move toward using these meaningfully as we break up and rewrite content.
-The index page can display a simple list of the contents in the section or no list (set with frontmatter variable `no_list: true`.
+The index page can display a simple list of the contents in the section or no list (set with frontmatter variable `no_list: true`).

 You can go one directory down and have `content/en/<section>/<subsection>`.
 This is useful for a series of pages that you want to group together.